 When we decided to come to China to live and work for a while, we knew that we were going to have some internet trouble and needed a VPN in China.
 For those of you who don’t know, the Chinese government has quite the infrastructure in place to block websites and censor the internet.
 We refer to it as “The Great Firewall.”
 That is where VyprVPN came to our rescue.

 Many travelers don’t realize just how much this firewall can affect your daily internet life, especially if you plan to be in China for quite some time.
-Simple things that we take for granted, such as accessing Facebook, Twitter, Instagram, YouTube and Google is not possible here.
+Simple things that we take for granted, such as accessing Facebook, Twitter, Instagram, YouTube, and Google are not possible here.
 YES, even Google is blocked in China due to a disagreement over censorship.

 Not only does this mean you are prevented from accessing most popular social media networks, but if you use Gmail as your email client…then you are really screwed in China.